Tencent: Security concerns

 In 2015, security testing firms AV-Comparatives, AV-TEST and Virus Bulletin jointly decided to remove Tencent from their software whitelists.
 The Tencent products supplied for testing were found to contain optimisations that made the software appear less exploitable when benchmarked but actually provided greater scope for delivering exploits.
 Additionally, software settings were detrimental to end-users protection if used.
 Qihoo was later also accused of cheating, while Tencent was accused of actively gaming the anti-malware tests.

 The United States Department of Defense added Tencent to its list of entities associated with the Chinese military in January 2025; such companies are either considered to be either controlled by the Chinese military or serve the growth of China's civil-military complex.
-The listing is primarily an advisory, having no direct impact, but nominally is considered a blacklisting.
-Tencent representatives said the listing was "clearly a mistake" and will have no impact on their business but plan to appeal the listing.
+Following the listing, Tencent representatives said it was "clearly a mistake", would have no impact on the company's business, and said they planned to appeal the listing.

+The updated Section 1260H list published in June 2026 also included Tencent.
+Under U.S. law, the Department of Defense is prohibited from contracting directly with companies on the list beginning 30 June 2026, with restrictions on purchases through third parties taking effect in 2027.